When Should You Hire a Construction Lawyer? Find Out

 Our civil litigation team handles claims between private parties under the UAE Civil Transactions Law (Federal Law No. 5 of 1985), including debt recovery, negligence claims, property damage, unjust enrichment, and compensation disputes.
 We manage the full process from filing through to enforcement.

 Dubai’s property market generates significant litigation — from off-plan developer disputes and RERA-regulated complaints to ownership conflicts, boundary disputes, and lease disagreements.
-We are experienced in both Dubai Courts and the Real Estate Regulatory Authority (RERA) adjudication processes.
+We possess extensive experience in both Dubai courts and the Real Estate Regulatory Authority (RERA) adjudication processes.

 When employment relationships break down, we represent both employers and employees before the UAE courts.
 We handle wrongful termination claims, unpaid salary and end-of-service gratuity disputes, non-compete breaches, and MOHRE escalations under Federal Decree-Law No. 33 of 2021 (the UAE Labour Law).